In This Section

 Emily Swafford joined the AHA in September 2014.
 She directs several grant-funded projects, including the AHA’s Career Diversity for Historians and History Gateways initiatives.
 As part of staffing the AHA Teaching and Professional Divisions, she works on issues of graduate, undergraduate, and K-12 education as well as professional concerns of historians.
 She earned a BA in history and American studies at the University of Virginia and her PhD in 20th-century US history at the University of Chicago.
 She is a historian of the US military, US foreign relations, and women's and gender history.

-Sarah Weicksel oversees the AHA’s Remote Teaching Wiki and bibliography of historians’ responses to COVID-19 as part of the NEH CARES grant-funded project, “Confronting a Pandemic: Historians and COVID-19.”
-In addition to her work at the AHA, she is a project historian at the Smithsonian’s National Museum of American History.
+Sarah Weicksel oversees the AHA’s research initiatives and publications program, including Perspectives on History, the booklet series, and various web-based publications such as bibliographies and teaching resources.
+She also organizes the work of the Research Division.
+She oversees the Remote Teaching Resources and the “Bibliography of Historians’ Responses to COVID-19” as part of the NEH CARES grant-funded project, “Confronting a Pandemic: Historians and COVID-19.”
+In addition to her work at the AHA, she is a Research Associate at the Smithsonian’s National Museum of American History.
 She earned a PhD in History from the University of Chicago, an MA in American Material Culture from the Winterthur Program at the University of Delaware, and a BA in History from Yale University.
 She is the author of several articles on material culture and the American Civil War era.
 A historian and museum professional, her work focuses on United States history, material culture, race, gender, and the politics of everyday life.

 Maureen Elgersman Lee